Skip to main content Accessibility Statement

 CEP icon

-This Collaborative Enhancement Project focuses entirely on College Based Higher Education providers, bringing together five FE colleges from across England.
-Using a student-staff collaborative partnership, it explores supporting flexible pathways and effective transitions in CBHE.
-Students will work with staff to capture experiences across subjects in case studies, contributing to wider understanding and presenting findings to QAA members at a national end-of-project event.
+This Collaborative Enhancement Project focused entirely on College Based Higher Education providers, bringing together five FE colleges from across England.
+Using a student-staff collaborative partnership, it explored supporting flexible pathways and effective transitions in CBHE.
+Students worked with staff to capture experiences across subjects in case studies, contributing to wider understanding and presenting findings to QAA members at a national end-of-project event.

 About this project